Get Updates

 FAQ’s

-Is there a deadline to submit applications for the Museum Grant Scheme?
+Is there a specific deadline to submit an application?

-The scheme is typically open for applications throughout the year, meaning there isn't usually a fixed last date for submission.
+The scheme is typically open for applications throughout the year, meaning there isn't a fixed last date for submission.

-What are the post-grant compliance requirements for the recipient museums?
+What are the post-grant compliance requirements?

 What are the consequences of misusing the grant funds?